YousufSiddiqui/Master-Thesis/Graph Metric/readme.txt

+Name of Quantlet: Graph Metrics

-This Folder contains for setting up data and extracting relevant graph metrics from it
+Description: Contains for setting up clickstream data and extracting relevant graph metrics from it

+Author: Yousuf Siddiqui

+Submitted:  Thu, Novemeber 30 2017